PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/token_bucket.md

 # Intro

-[Token bucket](https://en.wikipedia.org/wiki/Token_bucket) is an algorithm that can be used to rate limit requests received by a service.
+[Token bucket](https://en.wikipedia.org/wiki/Token_bucket) is an algorithm that can be used to rate limit requests made or received by a service.

 # How it works